Tanz0rz/haxe-fmod/docs/guides/settings.md

 });
 ```

 `onceReady` runs the handler immediately when initialization is already complete.
 Otherwise it runs the handler on the first serviced frame after initialization completes.
 Values pushed to FMOD before that point land on objects that do not exist yet.
 Setup code that applies state belongs inside the handler.
-A second argument runs instead when a default bank failed to load, so initialization cannot complete.
+A second argument runs instead when a default bank failed to load.
+That runs at once when the failure is already known, otherwise from `update`.

-`provideBank(fileName, bytes)` hands the runtime the bytes of a default bank, so it loads from memory instead of fetching the file.
+`provideBank(fileName, bytes)` hands the runtime the bytes of a default bank.
+The runtime then loads from memory instead of fetching the file.
 The engine preloaders call it with what the engine's own loader delivered.
-With the `banksProvided` setting on, initialization waits for every bank in `autoLoadBanks` to be provided and fetches none of them.
+With the `banksProvided` setting on, initialization fetches none of them.
+On HTML5 it waits for every bank in `autoLoadBanks` to be provided.
+A native target loads them inside `init`, so every bank is provided before `init` or counts as failed. `provideBankFailed(fileName, reason)` reports a bank the loader cannot deliver.
+The runtime traces the reason once, and initialization completes without that bank.

 `FmodRuntime.update()` services the runtime.
 It drains the callback queue and pushes the positions of attached instances.
 It also calls FMOD's update when the background auto-update is off. `FmodManager.Update()` calls it, so a game needs only one of the two.